 This is me, talking to my future.
 A double, made of echoes and reverberations.

-I relive a life of leaving and returning through conversation with a past self — a double manufactured out of live projection and the algorithmic manipulation of time.
+I relive a life of leaving and returning through conversation with a past self —

 A life lived in migration is one of parallel lives, immeasurably displaced by the measurable distance between people and versions of self.

 Relationships, places, cultures, social orders and forms of government collapse.

 And so I converse with past and future selves as if they are old friends existing in the present.

 A real-time stream of the performer is algorithmically manipulated to create a time-delay in a life-size projection of the stream.
 The delay manufactures the illusion of a duet when in fact it is simply history repeating itself.

 The algorithm is at times a fixed delay of time, at times driven by the variability of the performer’s movements and in the penultimate scene of the piece, recovers moments from the opening sequences of the performance as the performer moves through a series of postures that echo what has come before.

 The live performer’s movements are tracked using MoveNet, a Tensorflow.js machine learning model for pose detection and classified with a KNN classifier.